ArduPilot/ardupilot_wiki/dev/source/docs/building-for-bebop-2.rst

    That said, it is almost always possible to recover a drone and members of the ardupilot dev team can likely help people hacking or recovering their Bebop on `this google group <https://groups.google.com/forum/#!forum/bebop-ardupilot>`__.
-   Prepare to spend some time, patience and develop some hardware/software skills.

 Building ArduCopter for Bebop 2
 ===============================